 That's not to say that the custom software developers also don't look to have similar relationships.

-So those are my thoughts on some of the basic similarities in the compare vs. contrast between these two sometimes overlapping business models: the software development company and the marketing agency.
+So those are my thoughts on some of the basic similarities in comparing vs. contrasting these two sometimes overlapping business models: the software development company and the marketing agency.

 Are you part of a software development company or a marketing agency?
 Or do you engage with one or both of those kinds of businesses?
 Do you have any questions?
 Feedback?